Nexmo/station/_documentation/messaging/us-short-codes/guides/campaign-subscription-management.md

 # Campaign Subscription Management

 Messaging activities fall under the regulatory guidelines of several groups, depending on the nation in which you send the messages.
-For more information see [Pre approved US Short Codes compliance requirements](https://help.nexmo.com/hc/en-us/articles/204015403-Pre-approved-US-Short-Codes-compliance-requirements)
+For more information see [Preapproved US Short Codes compliance requirements](https://help.nexmo.com/hc/en-us/articles/204015403-Preapproved-US-Short-Codes-compliance-requirements)

 You use the *opt-in* API to: